msnyd/msnyd.github.io/_posts/2020-8-25-Melanoma.md

 I wasn't sure how to go about trying how to predict Melanomas as I haven't been to medschool, so after looking at some kernals online, I saw many people were adjusting rotation, zoom and shift augmentation to alter their images.
 Or they were moving around their images and zooming in on certain parts.
 This gave me the idea of messing with hue, saturaation, contrast and brightness augmentation, so our notebook includes both moving around the images and messing with the color and contrast of the images to better help our model make more accurate predictions.

-If you're interesting in the code, I won't explain it but I will leave my work below:
+If you're interested in the code, I won't explain it but I will leave my work below:

 ```python
 ROT_ = 180.0